Torrance DUI Lawyer

 Misdemeanor DUI with Injury Penalties

-Informal probation for up to five years, up to one year in a county jail, up to $5,000 in court fines, a three, nine, 18, or 30 month court approved alcohol or drug education program (otherwise known as “California DUI school”), a one or three-year suspension of your California driving privilege, and restitution to any/all injured parties.
+Informal probation for up to five years, up to one year in county jail, up to $5,000 in court fines, a three, nine, 18, or 30-month court-approved alcohol or drug education program (otherwise known as “California DUI school”), a one or three-year suspension of your California driving privilege, and restitution to any/all injured parties.

 Felony DUI with Injury Penalties

-The fines for this, and many crimes in California, can justify hiring a talented and well respected lawyer like Pat Carey.
+The fines for this, and many crimes in California, can justify hiring a well-respected lawyer like Pat Carey.
 Although the maximum fine is listed, you should understand that other fees usually cause these fines to triple or even quadruple.
-Should you chose to represent yourself or chose a cheap lawyer, the results in court could lead to harsher penalties and harsher fines, proving you in fact saved yourself no money at all.
+Should you choose to represent yourself or choose a cheap lawyer, the results in court could lead to harsher penalties and harsher fines, proving you in fact saved yourself no money at all.

 Filing Option 1: Murder (So-called “Watson Murder”) (FELONY)